uncms-dev/uncms/docs/development.md

 UnCMS aims for a very high code coverage percentage.
 Eventually, the goal is to reach 100% coverage, and to enforce this in CI.
+Any new features should probably have a test.
+Any bug fixes might need a regression test.

+You should write new tests as pytest test functions.
+Experience with test classes shows that they tend to smoosh together too many responsibilities.
+If you are changing an existing test which is part of a test class, it might be best to rewrite that test as a test function.

 ### Writing tests